aws/aws-cli/awscli/examples/ssm/describe-document.rst

 **To describe a configuration document**

-This example returns information about a document called ``RunShellScript``.
+This example returns the content of a document.

 Command::